Call: 0800 321 3832 Request a free callback

 The steps to making a joint divorce application are:

-• You and your spouse will each need to complete an online application (or a paper application if you decide to go down this route)
+• You and your spouse will each need to complete an joint divorce application online (or a paper application if you decide to go down this route).

 • As part of the application process you will need to decide whether you wish to apply for a financial order